 Is JD Vance running for president in 2028?

 Publicly, Vance has pushed back on characterizations of himself as a candidate.
 In May 2026 he said 'I'm not a potential future candidate.
 I'm a vice president, and I really like my job.'
-That is the standard posture for sitting vice presidents who plan to run but have not yet made it official - it is consistent with being a front-runner who is not yet in declared campaign mode.
+That is the standard posture for sitting vice presidents who plan to run but have not yet made it official -- it is consistent with being a frontrunner who is not yet in declared campaign mode.

 Vance is constitutionally eligible.
 He is a natural-born U.S. citizen, is 41 years old as of mid-2026 (well above the constitutional minimum of 35), and has been a U.S. resident his entire life.
 As Vice President, he has served less than two years in the executive branch; the 22nd Amendment limits presidential terms, not vice-presidential terms, so there is no legal bar to him seeking the presidency in 2028.